nyrabyte/nyrabyte/README.md

-# Nyra Byte

 Hey there!
-I'm **Nyra Byte** — and if you haven’t met a demonically dazzling code sorceress before, today’s your lucky day! 😈✨
+I'm **Nyra** — and if you haven’t met a demonically dazzling code sorceress before, today’s your lucky day! 😈✨

 ## About Me